mkrouwel/demosl/Readme.md

 ## Usage
 - demo.g4 contains the DEMO-SL specification in the antlr format
+- DEMOSL-4.7 the specification this parser is based on.
+All sample files are also created from this specification
 - run.bat is a script for building and running the parser: it cleans all .java and .class files, it runs the antlr tool to build the (Java based) parser, it run the javac command to compile the generated parser and the starts the check command (see below).
 Up to 2 parameters can be passed on, which will be passed to the check script only.
 See below for explanation about the parameters.
 - check.bat is a very convenient script taking up to 2 parameters, that can check a sample set against DEMO-SL.
 This script can be re-run with new or adapted sample sets, without having to rebuild the parser.
   1. name of the sample to check, if left empty all (\*) samples will be checked.